Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Get Loan

-FAQS About The Cost of Living in South Korea
+FAQs About The Cost of Living in South Korea

 What is the average cost of living in South Korea for Indian students?

-The average cost of living in South Korea for Indian students is approximately INR 89,000 per month, excluding rent.
+For 2026, the average cost of living in South Korea for Indian students is approximately KRW 1,200,000–1,800,000 per month (~INR 75,000–1,10,000) including rent, with regional cities being 30–40% cheaper than Seoul.

 How much should I budget for accommodation in South Korea?